PUR vs ZeroWater: An Objective, Data-Driven Analysis

 Certifications

 We know that many folks look for performance certifications as a non-negotiable when choosing a water filtration system to buy.
 Both PUR and ZeroWater have obtained performance certifications to support their contaminant removal claims, which is great.

-But the PUR Plus is the best filter in this category because it has an NSF certification to Standards 42, 53, and 401 for 100% of contaminants that PUR claims to remove.
+The PUR Plus has an NSF certification to Standards 42, 53, and 401 for 100% of contaminants that PUR claims to remove.

-The ZeroWater 5-Stage Filter is NSF certified to Standard 42 and Standard 53 for reducing mercury, lead, chlorine taste and odor, chromium 6, PFOA, and PFOS.
-This is still reassuring, but we wish ZeroWater would get its filter certified to reduce more than 6 out of the 43 contaminants it’s claimed to reduce.
+The Legacy ZeroWater is NSF certified to Standard 42 and Standard 53 for reducing mercury, lead, chlorine taste and odor, chromium 6, PFOA, and PFOS.
+This is reassuring, but doesn’t compare to the Culligan ZeroWater filter’s certifications.

 🚦Filtration Rate